OrchardCMS/OrchardDoc/docs/Documentation/Building-a-hello-world-module.markdown

 This text file is describing your module to the system.
 The information contained in this file will be used for example in the features administration screen.

+!!! note
-> Note: While both spaces and tabs are supported to indent the manifest file, we recommend that you use spaces instead of tabs.
+    While both spaces and tabs are supported to indent the manifest file, we recommend that you use spaces instead of tabs.
     As with your main coding, using spaces gives a more consistent editing experience when working in teams.

 # Adding the Route

-Your module will have to handle the /HelloWorld relative URL under your Orchard web site.
-In order to declare what to do when that URL gets hit, create the following Routes.cs file in the HelloWorld folder:
+Your module will have to handle the `/HelloWorld` relative URL under your Orchard web site.
+In order to declare what to do when that URL gets hit, create the following `Routes.cs` file in the `HelloWorld` folder:

     using System.Collections.Generic;